Hey guys. I thought Friday of Labor Day weekend would be a great day for a birth story!

 I knew that I would have my baby that day.
 I told David I was calling my mom to tell her that I was in labor.
 ‘Cause calling mom makes it official in my book.
 He informed me that he was calling the midwives.
 Actually, he’d already been notifying a bunch of people for like an hour.

 After about an hour, I got out of the tub, dressed in my best ripped yoga pants and started my essential oil diffuser with lavender.
 I put on a movie for the girls and called Yvonne.
 She had just finished mowing the lawn and was going to hop in the shower, pick me a bouquet of flowers, and come right over.
 (She’s the cheery 6 am gardener-type.)
 My contractions remained pretty much 5-8 minutes apart, so I was sure I would have a baby by lunch time.

 I ate a piece of toast and some yogurt for sustenance while David brought the birth pool upstairs to our master bathroom.
 I got both girls dressed and fixed breakfast and announced that we were having our baby today.
 They thought that was nice, but were mostly excited about going to their Grammy’s house because of Target and unlimited animal cookies.
 By the time I had finished taking care of the girls, my contractions had slowed way down.
-Nobody was worried about this.
 My midwives had told me it is typical for a progressing early labor to slow when kids wake up.

 Around 1 pm, Yvonne went home to get some rest.
 We were all of the mind that labor would pick up come evening.
 Yvonne’s husband dropped by a salad and our favorite pizza, so David and I ate some lunch and decided to take a nap.